bhritchie/bhritchie.github.io/_posts/2014-11-19-svatah-pramanya-in-kumarila-bhatta.md

 [^5]: The restriction to matters invisible was taken seriously by Mīmāmsā: what the Vedas said about anything other than *dharma* was reinterpreted or disregarded.[invisiblenote]

 [^6]: I leave aside the part about the eternal connection between words and meanings, which would take us too far afield.
 Suffice it to say that the Mīmāmsākas spilt a good deal of ink developing an ontology and a philosophy of language to make room for the idea of testimony that is authoritative but authorless.
-See @tabereternality.
+See {% cite tabereternality %}.

-[^7]: Trans. @jha1907skb.
+[^7]: Trans. {% cite jha1907skb %}.

-[^8]: Thus @pollock1989mima [p.
-606], who argues that Mīmāmsā itself encouraged the rejection of history.
+[^8]: Thus {% cite pollock1989mima -l 606 %}, who argues that Mīmāmsā itself encouraged the rejection of history.
 But there was already fertile soil, e.g. in the cyclical conception of the universe.

-[^9]: @tabereternality.
+[^9]: {% cite tabereternality %}.

-[^10]: @matilal1986perception [p.
-32]; see @arnold2001ivr [pp. 589–91] on the modern reception of the doctrine of *svatah prāmānya*.
+[^10]: {% cite matilal1986perception -l 32 %}; see {% cite arnold2001ivr -l 589–91 %} on the modern reception of the doctrine of *svatah prāmānya*.

 [^11]: Testimony (*śabda*) is sometimes treated under the heading of ‘injunction’ (*codanā*) because the Mīmāmsā school is concerned with Vedic testimony insofar as it offers prescriptions for living, whether in a grammatical form or not (see also n. [invisiblenote] above).
 In our passages, Kumārila is explicitly treating *śabda* in general (vv.
 7–8).

-[^12]: Trans. @taber1992dkb [p.
-207].
+[^12]: Trans. {% cite taber1992dkb -l 207 %}.

 [^13]: Thus v.
 68: “Then, too, in the case of the Veda, the assertion of *freedom from reproach* is very easy to put forward, because there is no speaker in this case; and for this reason the unauthoritativeness of the Veda can never even be imagined.”

 [^14]: vv.
 13–8.

-[^15]: @taber1992dkb [p.
+[^15]: {% cite taber1992dkb %} [p.
 X].

 [^16]: vv.
 47–8; cf. e.g. vv.
 6, 80.

-[^17]: Cf. @mohanty1989gangesa [p.
-1].
+[^17]: Cf. {% cite mohanty1989gangesa -l 1 %}.

-[^18]: So for example Prabhākara before Kumārila, and Umbeka, Pārthasārathi, and Sucarita after him—see @chatterjea2003svatah and @taber1992dkb for brief accounts.
+[^18]: So for example Prabhākara before Kumārila, and Umbeka, Pārthasārathi, and Sucarita after him—see {% cite chatterjea2003svatah %} and {% cite taber1992dkb %} for brief accounts.

-[^19]: The usage goes back at least to @keith1921karma and @radhakrishnan1927indian, and is employed in the recent discussions of Kumārila offered by @taber1992dkb and @arnold2001ivr.
+[^19]: The usage goes back at least to {% cite keith1921karma %} and {% cite radhakrishnan1927indian %}, and is employed in the recent discussions of Kumārila offered by {% cite taber1992dkb %} and {% cite arnold2001ivr %}.

 [^20]: E.g. vv.
 49–51.

 [^21]: E.g. vv.
 52–3, 56, 86–7.

 [^22]: Even with Kumārila it’s not trivial to rule out a pragmatic understanding.
-Karl @potter1984die [@potter1992presuppositions] has argued that ‘knowledge’ has *always* more a pragmatic than a theoretical import in Indian philosophy—but see @mohanty1984pramanya.
-A pragmatic understanding of validity was read into the *SV* itself by Sucarita Miśra, a later Mīmāmsā commentator—see @chatterjea2003svatah [p.
-52–3].
-My own interpretation gives a role to pragmatic considerations; cf. also @bhatt1962epistemology [pp. XX].
+Karl {% cite potter1984die %} [{% cite potter1992presuppositions %}] has argued that ‘knowledge’ has *always* more a pragmatic than a theoretical import in Indian philosophy—but see {% cite mohanty1984pramanya %}.
+A pragmatic understanding of validity was read into the *SV* itself by Sucarita Miśra, a later Mīmāmsā commentator—see {% cite chatterjea2003svatah -l 52–3 %}.
+My own interpretation gives a role to pragmatic considerations; cf. also {% cite bhatt1962epistemology %} [pp. XX].

 [^23]: Assuming a correspondence understanding of truth.
 But scholars of Indian philosophy also often use ‘truth’ as a label of convenience, and thus may describe Kumārila’s thesis in these terms without subscribing to the interpretation now under consideration.

-[^24]: @dixit1983slokavarttika [p.
-5]; for validity as truth see also e.g. @chatterjea2003svatah, and @hiriyanna1932outlines; among traditional authors see e.g. Gangeśa, *PV* [XX]. @bhatt1962epistemology interprets validity as truth-entailing, but understands intrinsicality in a way that would avoid Dixit’s complaint; classically, cf. Umbeka *SVVT* [XX].
+[^24]: {% cite dixit1983slokavarttika -l 5 %}; for validity as truth see also e.g. {% cite chatterjea2003svatah %}, and {% cite hiriyanna1932outlines %}; among traditional authors see e.g. Gangeśa, *PV* [XX]. {% cite bhatt1962epistemology %} interprets validity as truth-entailing, but understands intrinsicality in a way that would avoid Dixit’s complaint; classically, cf. Umbeka *SVVT* [XX].

 [^25]: Thus *CS* v.
 6 (trans.
 Jhā): “Even the unauthoritative Means would, by itself, lead to the conception of its object, and its function could not cease unless its falsity were ascertained by other means.”
 Cf. e.g. vv.
 85–6.

-[^26]: @taber1992dkb.
+[^26]: {% cite taber1992dkb %}.

 [^27]: p.
-216; cf. @taber1987review [p.
-203], @taber2002mo [p.
-172], and @taber2005hindu [p.
-2]. @arnold2001ivr [@arnold2001ivs] is broadly supportive of the Taber-Pārthasārathi interpretation.
-For other suggestions in terms of presumptive or *prima facie* truth see @keith1921karma [p.
-18], @dasgupta1957history [pp. 372–5], who offers a coherentist spin, and @bhatt1962epistemology [pp. 131ff.]. @chatterjea2003svatah [p.
-52] and @mohanty1989gangesa [p.
-8] also suggest that—at least in Pārthasārathi’s case—the claim is a psychological one.
-On Pārthasārathi’s interpretation cf. @chatterjea2003svatah [pp. 50–5] and @bhatt1962epistemology [pp. 129–45].
+216; cf. {% cite taber1987review -l 203 %}, {% cite taber2002mo -l 172 %}, and {% cite taber2005hindu -l 2 %}. {% cite arnold2001ivr %} [{% cite arnold2001ivs %}] is broadly supportive of the Taber-Pārthasārathi interpretation.
+For other suggestions in terms of presumptive or *prima facie* truth see {% cite keith1921karma -l 18 %}, {% cite dasgupta1957history -l 372–5 %}, who offers a coherentist spin, and {% cite bhatt1962epistemology %} [pp. 131ff.]. {% cite chatterjea2003svatah -l 52 %} and {% cite mohanty1989gangesa -l 8 %} also suggest that—at least in Pārthasārathi’s case—the claim is a psychological one.
+On Pārthasārathi’s interpretation cf. {% cite chatterjea2003svatah -l 50–5 %} and {% cite bhatt1962epistemology -l 129–45 %}.

 [^28]: Cf. *TS* 2872–4, noted by Taber.